Epsom Salt Bath vs Cold Bath (Ice Bath)

 Best for Epsom Salt Bath

-- General muscle stiffness and tension relief
+- General muscle tension and stiffness relief

 Best for Cold Bath (Ice Bath)

-- Acute inflammation reduction immediately post-exercise
+- Acute inflammation and swelling reduction immediately post-intense exercise

 Pro Tips